 Get expert feedback on your essays for one school.
-Then you’ll know how to do this essay-writing thing.
-Then you can tackle 3 more apps on your own.
-This will likely boosting your odds of success by a factor of 10 over your previous play-the-lottery submit-everywhere plan.
+Then you’ll know how well you’re doing with this essay-writing thing.
+Then you can tackle 3 or 4 more apps on your own.
+This will likely boosting your odds of success by a factor of 10 over your previous play-the-lottery shoot-first-aim-later submit-everywhere plan.

 Over and over, year after year, we get BSers coming to us in March asking for the Post Mortem.
 “Why didn’t I get in?”
 And we discover that not only did they muff up their essays on one app, but they used the same non-strategy strategy on multiples.
 Like, lots of them.

 Which means that they’ve screwed themselves over next year.
 Many schools are open to reapplicants, but it’s ALWAYS easier to pitch a school fresh.
 A reapplicant strategy needs to be handled with care.
 It needs to do more than just fix the issues of poor essays.
 It needs to show improvement and progress from the original submission.
 It’s even harder to do a good job on reapplicant essays than it is to do a good job the first time through.